vivekamin/visualization-with-behavior-logging/README.md

 # Social visualization with behavior logging

-Project is about social visualization using behavioral logging.
+Build a System to provide insight into user’s activity and interaction of StackOverflow.
+Logged interaction using chrome extension and visualized those interactions using a Web Application developed using MongoDB, Express, React.js and Node.
 The system consist two componenet,
 1) Chrome Extension
 2) Full Stack Application